 Do all homes need to be inspected?

 Absolutely!
-Whether buying a home is that is pre-owned or newly constructed, buyers benefit from a thorough professional home inspection.
+Whether buying a home is that is pre-owned or newly constructed, buyers benefit from a thoroughly professional home inspection.
 It is not uncommon to find gas leaks, improper electrical or plumbing work, roof covering issues, or other adverse conditions in even newly constructed homes.
-While builders may provide some type of warranty on a newly built home, it is better to find and correct conditions before taking possession.
+While builders may provide some warranty on a newly built home, it is better to find and correct conditions before taking possession.

 Who are professional home inspectors?

 Professional home inspectors are highly skilled interpreters.
-Homes speak for themselves and a competent inspector knows how to “listen.”
-But it’s not enough just to be a skilled listener; a competent home inspector is also a master interpreter who knows how to translate the information the home provides so that buyers clearly understand the information that the inspector has developed in the course of the inspection.
+Homes speak for themselves, and a competent inspector knows how to “listen.”
+But it’s not enough to be a skilled listener; a competent home inspector is also a master interpreter who knows how to translate the information the home provides so that buyers clearly understand the information that the inspector has developed in the course of the inspection.

 What qualifications should a professional home inspector have?

-There are other professional associations to which some professional home inspectors belong such as the International Code Council (ICC), the International Association of Electrical Inspectors (IAEI), the International Association of Plumbing and Mechanical Officials (IAPMO), and the National Fire Protection Association (NFPA).
-All of these make available to their members valuable information and educational programs that directly enhance a professional inspector’s knowledge and experience.
+There are other professional associations to which some professional home inspectors belong, such as the International Code Council (ICC), the International Association of Electrical Inspectors (IAEI), the International Association of Plumbing and Mechanical Officials (IAPMO), and the National Fire Protection Association (NFPA).
+All of these make available to their members' valuable information and educational programs that directly enhance a professional inspector’s knowledge and experience.

 Do inspectors need to be engineers?

 The training and experience of professional engineers are necessarily narrow and highly specialized.
 In many states, the governmental agency that regulates engineering practice has the power to suspend or revoke the licenses of professional engineers who are found to be performing services beyond their competency, training, or education.
 This means that engineers cannot provide engineering evaluations of the multiple diverse systems in a home unless they are specifically educated, trained, and experienced in evaluating each of those systems.